Best Affordable States To Raise a Family in the U.S.

 4. South Dakota

-- Cost of living: Ranked 19th out of the 50 states
+- Cost of living: 89.3% below the national average

 - Great for: No state income tax, job opportunities, education, outdoor recreation